mongodb/laravel-mongodb/README.md

     }

-Now we can access the post's comments through the dynamic property:
+Now we can access the user's books through the dynamic property:

     $books = User::first()->books;